 This article discusses why a person may have a sudden increase in migraine with aura and when they should contact a doctor.

-Aura refers to a variety of visual, sensory, and speech disturbances that can occur with or without a headache.
-These usually last for 20–60 minutes but can sometimes last for several days.
+“Aura” refers to various visual, sensory, and speech disturbances that can occur with or without a headache.
+These usually last up to 60 minutes but sometimes last for several days.

 According to a review in the Journal of Headache and Pain, a person experiencing migraine with aura may notice the following symptoms: